bertvv/ansible-role-bind/README.md

         tsig_key: external.example.com
 ```

-The first two masters are masters server to get zone tranfers from.
-The third master is a list of slaves, specifically Zone Transfer Agents (ZTAs) for Akamai's Fast DNS cloud DNS service.
-Masters can be configured to require TSIG keys for access control instead of IP addresses.
+In the example above, the first two masters lists are masters a slave server will get zone tranfers from along with a TSIG key, if needed.
+The third master is a list of slaves for a cloud DNS service that will be notified after an update.

 ### View definitions